 NIST SP 811 provides an editorial checklist for reviewing manuscripts' conformity with the SI and the basic principles of physical quantities and units.

-NIST guides use American spelling.
+NIST guides use American English spelling practice in accordance with the United States Government Printing Office Style Manual, found in Webster's Third New International Dictionary.
 All units and prefixes should be spelled as shown in this guide.
 Examples: meter, liter, and deka, NOT metre, litre, and deca.

 A space is used between the number and the symbol to which it refers.
 For example: 7 m, 31.4 kg, 37 °C.